Malonk/unemployment_stats/README.md

 ## Project description

 ### Research question
-Our research question is 'What factors impact the unemployment rate of EU28?'
+**Our research question is 'What factors impact the unemployment rate of EU28?'**
-Here we are looking at the EU28 countries and compare it to Greece, who was hit hard by the financial crisis, and Germany, who's economy stayed fairly stable.
+<br>Here we are looking at the EU28 countries and compare it to Greece, who was hit hard by the financial crisis, and Germany, who's economy stayed fairly stable.

 ### Hypotheses
 With the research question in mind, we are assuming various outcomes: